 The IU Indianapolis School of Education (SoE) is committed to preparing students with the knowledge and skills to make a difference-even if they didn't begin their academic career in education.
 We offer two graduate initial licensure programs in Elementary and Secondary Education.
 The programs are: Aspiring Teacher Alternative Certification program (ATAC) or District-Based Alternative Certification (DBAC).
-Learn more about the program here: https://education.iupui.edu/academics/degrees-programs/transition/index.html
+Learn more about the program <a href="https://example.com/here/based/mains-rectamble-r